To create and maintain public gardens for the preservation, education, cultural contribution & enhancement of the entire community.

 Grant Park, set in the foothills above Ventura’s City Hall, presented the perfect site, with its breathtaking 360-degree view encompassing the coastline, mountains, and lush agricultural greenery.
 The eminent landscape architectural firm of Mia Lehrer + Associates was engaged to develop our Vision Plan, and in 2011 signed a lease/option with the City of Ventura for 107 of the 109 acres of parkland.
 In 2015, the 40-year lease was signed to create a public/private partnership with the City of Ventura.

-We have nearly 2,100 members and our Perennial Society, those who have committed to five years or more of ongoing port, has exceeded the 300 mark.
-We are also funded through private donations and bequests, corporate sponsorships, grants, admissions and proceeds from events.
-Our roster of members include Master Gardeners, landscape architects, botanists, wildlife biologists, horticulturists, business and community leaders and neighbors from all walks of life.
+We have nearly 2,100 members and our Perennial Society, those who have committed to five years or more of ongoing support, has exceeded the 300 mark.
+We are also funded through private donations and bequests, corporate sponsorships, grants, admissions, and proceeds from events.
+Our roster of members includes Master Gardeners, landscape architects, botanists, wildlife biologists, horticulturists, business and community leaders, and neighbors from all walks of life.
 We hope that you’ll join us.
-View our membership opportunities here.
 If you would like to make a donation and be a part of Ventura’s history, you will also be leaving a lasting legacy.
-View our ways to give opportunities here.

 In addition to the walkway entrance behind City Hall, other unmarked entrances include Summit Drive, Ferro Drive and Brakey Road (map).